 Some are mandatory and externally assessed through a short examination paper.
-As the qualification is a vocational qualification, these examinations can be sat twice to help improve a student's mark.
+In line with other vocational qualifications, these examinations can be sat twice to give students a chance to improve their mark.

 This Qualification aims to:

 Develop students understanding and skills related to a range of different types of tourism and tourism organisations.
 The qualification has been designed so that knowledge, skills and understanding is developed through tasks that have many of the characteristics of real work in tourism.
 It is also devised around the concept of a 'plan, do, review' approach to learning where students are introduced to a context for learning, review previous learning to plan activities, carry out activities and review outcomes and learning.
 This approach mirrors many work related activities in tourism and also provides for learning in a range of contexts.